vertigo

 • Proprioceptive: Sensors on the bottom of your feet, in your joints and muscles, and in your spine and neck tell your brain WHERE you are in space and “sense” changing positions.

-As you can see, your brain relies on a complex set of inputs to keep your body upright and your visual field stable.
+Your brain relies on these complex set of inputs to keep your body upright and your visual field stable.
 Depending on which one of these systems is out of whack, you may experience vertigo, dizziness or imbalance.

 How you feel during an episode – your experience of dizziness or vertigo – offers valuable insight about what’s causing your symptoms.
-Here, Dr. Brainard shares some of the most common causes of dizziness – and how to address them.
+Here, Dr. Chang shares some of the most common causes of vertigo – and how to address them.

 1. Dehydration.
 Even mild dehydration can cause you to feel dizzy, lightheaded or off balance.
 Dehydration not only depletes your blood volume, it can also cause your blood pressure to drop, which can make you feel woozy.